SimiaCryptus/models/research/adversarial_crypto/README.md

 > encryption and decryption, and also how to apply these operations
 > selectively in order to meet confidentiality goals.

-This code allows you to train encoder/decoder/adversary network triplets and evaluate their effectiveness on randomly generated input and key pairs.
+This code allows you to train encoder/decoder/adversary network connections and evaluate their effectiveness on randomly generated input and key pairs.